mrmoxon/mrmoxon.github.io/_posts/2024-24-10-emergence.markdown

 date:   2024-10-24 18:39:31 +0000
 categories: hierarchies
 study: false
+image: /assets/picbreeder-1.png
+description: "Combining Wolfram and Friston's frameworks to better characterise the idea of a universal assembly function."
 ---

 This began as an essay about all the phenomena captured beautifully by the notion of "emergence" and developed into a pretty elegant theory of the physics of self-organisation.
 It combines Wolfram and Friston's mathematical frameworks with complexity theory to better characterise the idea of a "universal assembly function".